Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 ### <a name = "Parsing"></a>Parsing Numeric Values]
 The function [pd.to_numeric](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.to_numeric.html), convert arguments to a numeric types and the parameter 'errors=coerce' setting invalid parsings (Blanks in this case) as NaN value.
-In the lines 26-29 this function is applied to each observation (each line of the variables), and then the information of the dataset are presented again.
+At lines 26-29 this function is applied to each observation (each line of the variables), and then the information of the dataset are presented again.

 ````python
 26 for dt in ('income','alcohol','life') :